The heart of the Yasawa Islands

 From your resort in the Blue Lagoon, a scenic boat trip up to the caves is worth doing for its own sake.
 Then there's the magical experience of the caves themselves - venture into the caves, guided by friendly Fijians to explore the secrets within.
 The first of the caverns is simply magnificent.
 Light filters through a hole in the ceiling, allowing visitors to look around in awe.
 Those up for more excitement can choose to enter a secondary, more secretive, cavern via an underwater tunnel.

-Note: Some Awesome Experiences 'Full Monty' add-on activities are available only at certain resorts so where you stay determines the activities that you can do.
+Note: Some activities are available only at certain resorts so where you stay determines the activities that you can do.
 In some cases beyond our control, an activity may not be available - we will offer an alternative and equally great activity.